-- d.
+- a.
+Are at least 18 years old - b.
+If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - c.
+Criminal background checks present no health and safety risk to beneficiary - d.
 Not listed in the North Carolina Health Care Abuse Registry - e.
 Qualified in CPR and First Aid - f.
-Qualified in alternatives to restrictive interventions - g.
-Qualified in the customized needs of the beneficiary as described in the ISP - h.
-High school diploma or high school equivalency (GED) - i.
+Qualified in the customized needs of the beneficiary as described in the ISP - g.
+High school diploma or high school equivalency (GED) - h.
 Paraprofessionals providing this service must be supervised by a qualified professional.
-Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - j.
-Upon enrollment with the PIHP, the organization shall have achieved national accreditation with at least one of the designated accrediting agencies. - k.
-The organization shall be established as a legally constituted entity capable of meeting all of the requirements of the PIHP. - 1.
+Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - i.
+Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies. - The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP. - k.
 Meets Community Navigator competencies as specified by NC Medicaid.